 - Physical therapy

 Family Practice Physician, Bernie Ranchero, MD,

 who is a diplomate of the American Board of Obesity Medicine,

-will serve as the medical director.
+is the medical director.

 Memorial Bariatric Services was established as a comprehensive program to address the medical, emotional and social issues that accompany the care required to successfully treat and manage this condition.